 As of fall, 2019, I am thrilled that my work is “all dance, all the time” with my return to Nordhoff to teach high school students along with teaching adults in Dance Impact Collaborative.
 I am also a graduate student in the low-residency program in Dance Movement Therapy at Lesley University and excited to see how learning more in the field will impact my work and what I can bring to the Ojai community.
 In addition, I am grateful for my connections with the Language of Dance community and serve as a co-president for the California Dance Education Association.

 I am exceptionally interested in the potential to connect high school dance students to dance credential programs of the future with the recent passage of the Theatre and Dance Act (TADA) and the new dance credential.
-I am passionate about mentoring the next generation of dance educators in the dream to make the joy of dance accessible to every child, including the inner child within every adult.
+I am eager to support adults of all ages in finding the joy and physical and emotional benefits of movement, no matter their background or life experience.